Syleena Johnson: 2015–present: Graduation, Rebirth of Soul and Woman

 In June 2015, Johnson graduated from Drake University, where she received her bachelor's degree in nutrition science, summa cum laude, 21 years after she enrolled.
 She was also inducted into the Alpha Beta Kappa honors society for her academic achievements.

 Johnson was featured on "Donda Chant", the opening track to Kanye West's tenth album Donda, released in August 2021.

+Personal life

+In August 2000, Johnson married former Illinois State University college basketball player Marcus Betts.
+Betts graduated in December 2000 and became her manager for her first two albums.